WenhaoLIU123/SI507_Final/README.md

       contain four basic test parts and each test part has at least one test case and each of test case has at least assert function or fail test.
 17 tests in total and more than 30 asserat conditions.
 4. Brief user guide

    To start the function correctly, user should downloaded whole files and put them together and set a secrets.py contains "google_palces_key" which is API key of Google Places API and "MAPBOX_TOKEN"
    which is the mapbox key for plotly.
 The package used in the project is shown in the "requirements.txt".
-   When all settle down, run "Query.py" to start the system.
+   When all settle down, run " python Query.py" in command line to start the system.
 The system will ask user to input command to continue.
 User could input "help" to check specific command list for the different kind of queries or just input "player", "team", "winrate", "premier", "race" or "map" to check the result of default value.
+Additionally, run " python final_test.py" to run the unittests .

         Remeber to split options with comma and here is the command list that used for further detailed query: